How to Become a Professional Poker Player: Tips From a Pro

 However, if you’re looking for how to become a professional player, I guess you have much higher goals than that.
 This is great because your ambitions and goals will help you reach long-term success.

+To boost this process, you have to invest in your education.
+I mean it literally.
 Obviously, you can get a lot of resources for free, but it will never be as good and most likely without any structure.

 If you stick to reading random articles, watching Twitch streams or YouTube videos, it will probably never help you reach anything meaningful.
-I am not saying this just because I have a training site myself, but this proven to be true for many players, including myself.
+I am not saying this just because I have a training site myself, but this proven to be true for many professional poker players, including myself.

 My real progress started when I invested in my first coach, and big results came soon after that.
 I know plenty of such examples.